 To receive Compensation and Pension (C&P) claims from the VA, to process the claim using VA Disability Benefits Questionnaires (DBQ) using a network of appropriate providers, and to return the results to the VA.
 These data transfers are done through encrypted communications channel using Secure File Transfer Protocol (SFTP) and/or Secure Socket Layer (SSL) communications.
 Any outsider seeing this communication would not be able to interpret anything meaningful as the data is scrambled/encrypted to an outsider.
 FIPS 140-2 AES 256 is applied to all data sets.
-The information processed by the system is related to individuals (veterans).
-The initial information, veteran contact information and medical history, is directly downloaded out of VBMS by VES.
+The information processed by the system is from individuals (veterans)